zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 #### Set the Video Profile (SetVideoProfile)

 ```
-public int SetVideoProfile(int profile, bool swapWidthAndHeight)
+public int SetVideoProfile(int profile, bool swapWidthAndHeight);
 ```

 This method sets the video encoding profile.
 Each profile includes a set of parameters such as resolution, frame rate, and bitrate.
-When the camera does not support the specified resolution, the SDK chooses a suitable camera resolution, but the encoder resolution still uses the one specified by `setVideoProfile`.
+When the camera does not support the specified resolution, the SDK chooses a suitable camera resolution, but the encoder resolution still uses the one specified by `SetVideoProfile`.

 The method only sets the attributes of the streams encoded by the encoder which may be inconsistent with the final display.
 For example, when the resolution of the encoded stream is 640 x 480, and the rotation attribute of the stream is 90 degrees, then the resolution of the final display will be in portrait mode.

 > -   Always set the video profile after calling the `EnableVideo` method.
-> -   Always set the video profile before calling the `joinChannel`/`startPreview` method.
+> -   Always set the video profile before calling the `JoinChannel`/`StartPreview` method.

 <table>